muzhiBryn/TabManager_Chrome/README.md

   * ResourceView:
     * Filter: select box + input, filter by tab or title
     * OpenAll: open all the tabs that fits the filter
+    * Open one tab: by clicking a resource
+    * Update the resource: when the title and icon of the resource doesn't match the tab with same url
-    * Resource: Display the name and title of a resource
+    * Resource: Display the title and tags of a resource
+    * Click the down button to show detail of the resource and edit the tags
+    * Bluring event would upload the change of the tags
+    * Delete the resource
   * Delete Project:
     * Delete project and go back to tab manager if succeed

   Todo:
   * Change filter status
-  * Filter the tabs
+  * Filter the tabs by tabs or by title
-  * Delete a tab, show tab detail (url and tags), change tags
+  * handle error

 #### Login
   What works: